non-npc/No-WEBP/README.md

 ### Images Still Loading as WebP

 1. Check if extension is enabled (Options page)
-2. Verify site is not in allowlist
+2. **Check if site is on the allowlist** - Reddit and related domains are on the default allowlist
 3. Check browser console for errors
-4. Some CDNs may force WebP regardless - add to allowlist
+4. Some CDNs may only serve WebP with no fallback - add these sites to allowlist if they break

 ### Save Not Working